DarkJediDJ/ticketgenerator/README.md

-# Ticketgenerator is a golang service, that provides PDF ticket generation and uploaading it in S3 bucket
+# Ticketgenerator is a golang service.

+This service provides PDF ticket generation and uploading it in S3 bucket.